Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Introduction

 In other words, every entropy profile is a non-negative, monotone, submodular function.
 In information theory, these constraints for $\phi$ are usually called \emph{Shannon inequalities}.
 In algebra, the functions that respect these constraints are usually called \emph{rank functions of a polymatroid}.
 This is a fairly standard and well-studied class of objects.

 The set of all $\phi$ satisfying these inequalities is traditionally denoted $\Gamma_{4}$ (the cone of submodular functions on a four-point set).
-This set is clearly a superset (i.e., an upper bound) of $\bar \Gamma_{4}^\star$.
+This set is clearly a superset (i.e., an outer bound) of $\bar \Gamma_{4}^\star$.
+In other words, the axioms of polymatroids (\emph{non-negativity}, \emph{monotonicity}, and \emph{submodularity}) are necessary conditions for a point to be entropic.

+The cone $\bar \Gamma_{4}^\star$ is strictly smaller than $\Gamma_{4}$; that is, besides the inequalities valid for all polymatroids, there exist other linear inequalities that are valid for all almost-entropic points (for distributions of $n\ge 4$ random variables).
+The inequalities that are valid for all almost-entropic points but do not follow from the Shannon inequalities are called \emph{non-Shannon type inequalities}.
+The first example of such an inequality was discovered by Z.~Zhang and R.\,W.~Yeung in \cite{zhang1998characterization}.
+In the following years many other non-Shannon type inequalities were discovered; see, e.g., \cite{makarychev2002new,dougherty2006six,xu2008projection,dougherty2011non,csirmaz2016using}.
+Moreover, F.~Mat\'{u}\v{s} proved in \cite{matus2007infinitely} that there exist infinitely many independent non-Shannon type inequalities (in other words, $\bar \Gamma_{4}^\star$ is not polyhedral, as well as all $\bar \Gamma_{n}^\star$ for $n>4$).

+In the early years after the discovery of the first non-Shannon type inequalities, much effort was devoted to understanding how large the gap between $\bar \Gamma_{4}^\star$ and $\Gamma_{4}$ is.
+Accordingly, particular interest was placed on non-Shannon inequalities that exclude a significant region of the cone $\Gamma_{4}$.
+In recent years, attention has shifted to somewhat different questions.
+For example: what is the geometry of the boundary of the cone $\Gamma_{4}$?
+How accurately can it be approximated by piecewise algebraic surfaces?
+How smoothly does the curved part of the boundary approach a given flat face?
+The main results of this paper are primarily relevant to the second type of questions, namely those related to the geometry of the boundary of $\bar \Gamma_{4}^\star$ (see Objective~\ref{obj:i} on p.~\pageref{obj:i}).

-Some sufficient conditions for being an entropic point can be formulated with the help of the Ingleton inequalities.
-In what follows we use the notation: for a set function $\phi$ define
+The main results of this paper are centered around the \emph{Ingleton inequality} described in \cite{ingleton}.
+To discuss this inequality, we introduce the following notation: for a set function $\phi$ define

-With this notation, the \emph{Ingleton inequality} can be written in the following compact form:
+Now the Ingleton inequality can be written in the following compact form:

 Permuting the set $\set{0,1,2,3}$ we obtain $\binom{4}{2} = 6$ similar inequalities that differ in the order of the variables.
-We denote by $\Gamma^{\rm Ing}_4$ the cone of all non-negative, monotone, submodular functions $\phi$ on $\set{0,1,2,3}$ that satisfy, in addition to the Shannon inequalities, the six versions of the Ingleton inequality on a four-point set.
-This set is a subset (lower bound) of the set of almost entropic points: it is known that every $\phi$ in $\Gamma^{\rm Ing}_4$ is almost entropic, see \cite{matus-studeny1995conditional} (independently, this was proved in \cite{hammer2000inequalities}).
+We denote by $\Gamma^{\rm Ing}_4$ the cone of all non-negative, monotone, submodular functions $\phi$ on $\set{0,1,2,3}$ that satisfy, in addition to the Shannon inequalities, the six versions of the Ingleton inequality on a four-point set (this cone under a different notation was discussed, e.g., in \cite{chan2010existence,weilenmann2017analysing}).